EfratShimron/CORE-PI-toolbox/README.md

 CORE-PI enables flexible undersampling of a 2D Cartesian k-space with 1D undersampling schemes.

-The code package contains exmaples with two datasets:
-(1) In-vivo 7t brain imaging data.
+Exmaples include:
+(1) Recosntructions of a realistic analyltical brain phantom using different subsampling schemes.
+(2) Examples of in-vivo 7t brain images reconstruction

+![brain phantom - four examples with different subsampling schemes]./images/CORE-PI phantom examples.jpg

-(2) Data of a Realistic Analytical Brain Phantom, reproduced with
+Note - the Realistic Analytical Brain Phantom data was reproduced with
     permission from the authors of this paper:
     Guerquin-Kern, Matthieu, et al. "Realistic analytical phantoms for parallel magnetic resonance imaging."
 IEEE Transactions on Medical Imaging 31.3